MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-tool.md

 -   The **Windows PowerShell History** pane lists the [!INCLUDE[wps_2](../developer/includes/wps_2_md.md)] commands that the equivalent of the tasks you perform in the [!INCLUDE[admintool](../developer/includes/admintool.md)].
 You can access the Windows PowerShell History pane from the **Actions** menu and from the right pane.
 To run a command that is shown in the **Windows PowerShell History** pane, you can copy the command and paste it into the [!INCLUDE[nav_shell](../developer/includes/nav_shell_md.md)], for example.
 -
 # Connect to remote computers and multiple server instances
-You can use the [!INCLUDE[admintool](../developer/includes/admintool.md)] to connect to other computers on your network where [!INCLUDE[server](../developer/includes/server.md)] instances are installed, and then manage those instances as well.
+You can use the [!INCLUDE[admintool](../developer/includes/admintool.md)] to connect to other computers on your network where [!INCLUDE[server](../developer/includes/server.md)] instances are installed, and then manage those instances.

 1. Configure the remote computers to receive Windows PowerShell remote commands by running the [Enable-PSRemoting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/enable-psremoting) cmdlet on each computer.
 2. Next, you can start the [!INCLUDE[admintool](../developer/includes/admintool.md)].
 3. If you want to connect to a single remote computer, you can start the [!INCLUDE[admintool](../developer/includes/admintool.md)] from the Start menu of your computer.
-4. If you want to connect to multiple remote computers, you must start the [!INCLUDE[admintool](../developer/includes/admintool.md)] from **Run** program that you can access in the Start menu,
+4. If you want to connect to multiple remote computers, you must start the [!INCLUDE[admintool](../developer/includes/admintool.md)] from the **Run** program that you can access in the Start menu,
     1. Enter the command `mmc`.
     2. In the Management Console, on the **File** menu, choose **Add/Remove Snap-in** to open the **Add or remove Snap-ins** dialog box.
     3. In the **Available snap-ins** list, double-click **Microsoft Dynamics 365 Business Central**.